-ESSA has in-licensed intellectual property embodied in issued patents, pending patents applications and know-how relating to compounds that modulate AR activity created through research work done at UBC and the BCCA (together, the "Licensors") under the direction of Dr. Raymond Andersen and Dr. Marianne Sadar, respectively.
-ESSA refers to these intellectual property rights as the "Licensed IP".
+ESSA has in-licensed intellectual property embodied in issued patents, pending patents applications and know-how relating to compounds that modulate AR activity.
+ESSA refers to these intellectual property rights as the "Licensed IP."

 Pursuant to the License Agreement, ESSA has been granted a worldwide, exclusive license to develop and commercialize products based on the Licensed IP.
 ESSA paid a minimum annual royalty of C\$40,000 in the 2014 calendar year, increasing to C\$65,000 in each of 2015 and 2016 and C\$85,000 in 2017, 2018, and 2019 and must continue to pay a minimum of C\$85,000 for each year thereafter.
 For a First Compound entering clinical development, an additional C\$50,000 and C\$900,000 must be paid upon enrollment of a patient in a Phase II and Phase III clinical trial, respectively.